timeWaffle/timeWaffle/README.md

 ## Contributing

-Got some time to spare?
+Got some _**Time**_ to spare?
 Contributions are always welcome!
 Feel free to raise issues or send in your pull requests.

 We love new travelers of _**Time**_ 🛸.